 We recognise three trade unions: UCU, UNISON and GMB.

 8 employees (4.96 FTE) were relevant union officials during the period 1 April 2019 to 31 March 2020.

 The proportion spent by union officials on facility time was:

-1 to 50% of working hours: three representatives
+1 to 50% of working hours: two representatives

-51 to 99% of working hours: two representatives
+51 to 99% of working hours: four representatives

 100% of working hours: no representatives

 1143 hours were paid facility time.